-The relative importance of each of these capabilities will depend on your use case.
-For example, consider a small-scale home automation system.
-Device management is not a primary concern because there are so few devices to manage.
-Because a home automation use case is a fairly reactive use case, it is less important that the IoT platform provide data storage and data analytics capabilities to store and analyze historical sensor readings.
-However, the IoT platform must support fast and reliable data communication protocols to ensure that events that are detected by sensors are not missed and can be responded to in near real time.
-And yet, for an industrial IoT application that involves thousands of sensors that monitor factory equipment in order to detect equipment failures and to predict when to perform maintenance on the equipment, the device management and analytics capabilities of the IoT platform would obviously be much more important.
+The relative importance of each capability depends on requirements.
+For example, for a small-scale home automation system, device management is not a primary concern.
+There are few devices to manage.
+A home automation is mostly reactive.
+It is less important for the IoT platform to provide data storage and data analytics capabilities to store and analyze historical sensor readings.
+However, the IoT platform must support fast and reliable data communication protocols to ensure events that sensors detect are not missed and responded to in real time.
+And yet, for an industrial IoT application that involves thousands of sensors that monitor industrial equipment for failure, wear, and inferior performance, device management and analytics capabilities of the IoT platform is much more important.

-One of the core functions of an IoT platform is managing IoT hardware devices.
-Device management occurs throughout the entire lifecycle of each IoT device, including provisioning of new devices, monitoring and maintaining operating devices, and eventually decommissioning devices when they reach their end of life.
-IoT platforms provide features for managing device registration, configuration, and over-the-air updates.
-With an IoT Platform, you can receive alerts for the device status and monitor statistics for the device health or usage.
-IoT Platforms also provide remote debugging for when things go wrong.
-Asset management, including the ability to list and search connected devices and to query and manage device metadata, also falls under the umbrella of device management.
+One of the core functions of an IoT platform is managing its devices.
+Device management occurs throughout the entire lifecycle of each IoT device.
+This includes provisioning of new devices, monitoring and maintaining operating devices, and eventually decommissioning devices at the end of their useful life.
+IoT platforms allow device registration management, configuration, and over-the-air updates.
+With the proper IoT Platform, you can receive alerts for the device status and monitor device analytics and usage, and know its overall condition and health.
+IoT platforms may provide remote debugging when things go wrong.
+IoT platforms may also allow asset management, including the ability to inventory and find connected devices and their metadata.

-Look for IoT platforms that are device agnostic and that can integrate with your existing Enterprise Resource Planning (ERP) systems.
+It is also quite important for IoT platforms to be “device agnostic” and integrate with existing Enterprise Resource Planning (ERP) systems.

-Secure and reliable communication between IoT devices, gateways, and cloud-based apps and services is essential for enabling remote management and updating the connected devices as well as for the transmission of data.
-Although some data can be stored and processed locally with edge analytics, some of the data that is collected from sensors and other IoT devices will need to be delivered to cloud services or apps upstream for aggregation, further processing, or visualization.
-Because thousands of devices are often connected within a single IoT system, many IoT platforms incorporate message broker services to enable devices and gateways to send and receive messages with low latency and at scale.
-These message broker services usually use standard communication protocols like MQTT, CoAP, or XMPP.
-Some platforms also support web sockets for real-time communication.
+Secure and reliable communication between IoT devices, gateways, and cloud-based apps and services, are all essential to enable remote device management and their connections, in order to ensure proper and continuous data gathering and transmission.
+While some data may be stored and processed locally with edge analytics, much data that is collected remotely using sensors and other IoT devices.
+Therefore cloud services and apps upstream may be required for necessary aggregation, processing, and even visualization.
+Thousands of devices are often connected within a single IoT system, and many IoT platforms incorporate message broker services to enable devices and gateways to send and receive messages with low latency and at scale.
+These message broker services usually use standard communication protocols like MQTT, CoAP, or XMPP, while some platforms support web sockets for real-time communication.

-With billions of connected devices generating data at an unprecedented rate, where to store the vast quantities of data is another aspect to consider when you are choosing an IoT platform.
-Data lakes are used to store data in a variety of formats including raw, structured, semi-structured, or structured.
+With billions of connected devices generating data at an unprecedented rate, where to store the vast quantities of data is another consideration in selecting an IoT platform.
+Data lakes store data in a variety of formats, including raw, semi-structured, or structured.
 These data lakes are often built on top of NoSQL or Hadoop technologies for maximum flexibility and scalability.
-Data lakes and other data stores provided by IoT platforms are usually highly available, support concurrent reads and writes, and include configurable indexes to improve performance when your IoT app accesses and queries the data.
+Data lakes and other data stores are highly available, support concurrent reads and writes, and include configurable indexes to improve performance when your IoT app accesses and queries data.

-Once the data is reliably stored, the next consideration is how to gain insight from your IoT data.
+Once the data is reliably stored, you must be able to analyze it.
 Many IoT platforms offer analytics capabilities that include real-time and batch processing.
-A rules engine demonstrates the power of real-time data analytics to produce actionable insights, with rules encoding the conditions that are used to trigger actions.
-Some platforms provide turnkey analytics applications, however a platform that supports customization of built-in reports, analytics dashboards, and data visualizations is an even more flexible choice.
+A rules engine performs real-time data analytics for actionable insights.
+Rules encoding the conditions trigger actions.
+Some platforms provide turnkey analytics applications.
+Other platforms offer flexibility to customize reports, analytics, dashboards, and data visualizations.

-Interoperability is an important consideration within IoT because of the huge variety of connected devices and IoT-related services already in production, not to mention the billions more that are anticipated to come online in the coming years.
-With IoT evolving so quickly, future-proofing your IoT system is essential.
-IoT platforms achieve this interoperability by adopting standards and by providing additional layers of abstraction and normalization over the underlying technologies.
-For example, your applications are less likely to break when things change, if you upgrade your IoT devices to use a sensor with a higher resolution.
-IoT platforms provide integration with other platforms, devices, web services, tools, and applications through SDKs and APIs, with REST APIs being particularly common.
+Interoperability is another important consideration.
+A wide variety of connected devices and IoT-related services exist.
+Billions more will be online in the coming years.
+Rapidly future-proofing your IoT system is essential.
+IoT platforms achieve this interoperability by adopting standards and providing additional layers of abstraction and normalization over the underlying technologies.
+For example, your applications are less likely to break if you upgrade your IoT devices as required to use a sensor with a higher resolution when integrating with other platforms, devices, web services, tools, and applications through SDKs and APIs – with REST APIs being particularly common.

 Security is an integral part of the design of any IoT solution.
-Security includes securing devices and network communication in addition to implementing cloud and application-level security.
-Choose an IoT platform that provides authentication and authorization services, preferably with integration to existing systems that are used for identity management like LDAP, and one that adopts standards, like X.509 for device authentication.
-For secure communication, your IoT platform should adopt a standard like TLS for encrypting content and ensuring data integrity.
+Security includes securing devices and networks along with cloud and application-level security.
+Choose an IoT platform that provides authentication and authorization services, preferably with integration, to existing systems that are used for identity management like LDAP.
+Consider adopting standards such as X.509 for device authentication.
+For secure communication, adopt a standard like TLS for encrypting content and ensuring data integrity.
 IoT platforms might also implement role-based access control for users, devices, gateways, and services, as well as providing security monitoring and auditing tools.

 There are hundreds of IoT platforms available from a range of vendors.
 Some platforms are highly specialized, for example, only catering to one market vertical like GE Predix (https://www.predix.io/)), a PaaS IoT platform aimed specifically at Industrial IoT.
 Other IoT platforms are focused on providing only a subset of the functions that might be required for your IoT system, rather than an end-to-end IoT platform solution, for example, Cisco and SAS Edge-to-Enterprise IoT Analytics Platform, which is focused on IoT analytics only.
 As a result, you might choose to adopt more than one IoT platform.